Skip to main content

 Progress to Date

-Created one of the largest and most diverse cohorts of Long COVID patients in the world.
+Created the world's most comprehensive and diverse cohort of Long COVID patients.

 New discoveries about Long COVID symptoms, who has Long COVID, why some people are more at risk of getting Long COVID, and how Long COVID can affect people differently.